fleetdm/fleet/handbook/people/ceo-handbook.md

 - [Alumni](#alumni)

 ### Eligibility
 All Fleet team members are eligibile to apply for the CEO Shadow Program.
+Eligibility starts after you've been at Fleet for at least 6 months.

 ### How to apply
  1. Create a pull request to add yourself to the [rotation schedule](https://github.com/fleetdm/fleet/edit/main/handbook/people/ceo-handbook.md#rotation-schedule).